-The Group also has a portfolio of copper development projects in Africa, South America, Canada, Australia and Asia.
+The Group also has a portfolio of copper development projects.
 The Group continually reviews its projects and planned capital expenditure in light of all relevant factors, including market conditions and the Group's overall financial targets.

 Africa

 Katanga and Mutanda power project